Van Buren County records first case of the omicron variant

-LAWRENCE — The first case of the omicron variant of COVID-19 was identified in Van Buren County.
+LAWRENCE — The first case of the omicron variant of COVID-19 has been identified in Van Buren County.

 Although both Van Buren and Allegan counties are located in a relatively rural area of the state, the detection of the variant doesn’t surprise health officials.